joshstevens19/simple-uniswap-sdk/README.md

     ethereumAddress: '0xB1E6079212888f0bE0cf55874B2EB9d7a5e02cD9',
     // you can pass in the provider url as well if you want
     // providerUrl: YOUR_PROVIDER_URL,
+    // OR if you want to inject your own ethereum provider (no need for chainId if so)
+    // ethereumProvider: YOUR_WEB3_ETHERS_OR_CUSTOM_ETHEREUM_PROVIDER,
     chainId: ChainId.MAINNET,
   });